srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-kne/srl-with-oc-services.md

 [p4rt-doc]: https://documentation.nokia.com/srlinux/22-6/SR_Linux_Book_Files/P4RT_Guide/p4rt-overview.html

 P4 Runtime server is configured on a system level and in the `mgmt` network instance of SR Linux running on port `9559`.
+The same port is used externally in this lab.

 Lab users still need to [configure interface or device identifiers](https://documentation.nokia.com/srlinux/22-6/SR_Linux_Book_Files/P4RT_Guide/sr_linux_p4rt_configuration.html#identifying_an_interface_to_the_p4rt_controller) as per the documentation.

 [^1]: License is required to run chassis-based SR Linux systems (models: `ixr6e/ixr10e`).
-License-free IXR-D/H systems do not yet have support for Openconfig service, hence they are not suited for goals of this the lab.
+License-free IXR-D/H systems do not yet have support for Openconfig service; hence they are not suitable for the goals of this lab.